h33raj/SKF-Code-Examples/flask/30-code_example--Audit_logs--.md

     variable in order to keep track of his behavior.
     """

-REMARK Glenn: Please check the ASVS audit log section for what to log for example i miss the IP of the user.
-Also needs more comments about what the threat is like LOW, MEDIUM, HIGH.
-Also value should be message for example: User triggered search function

-        def setLog(userId, error, value, date, threat):
+    def setLog(userId, message, value, date, threat):

         """
+        There are different threats : LOW, MEDIUM, HIGH

+        NULL if the operation is success

+        LOW threats are debugging logs or information logs when it goes wrong

+        MEDIUM threats can be failure of validation check, whitelisting checks failure

+        HIGH threats can even result in ban of users, security testing and maximum number of tries
         """

         #Take the client's IP address
         ip = request.remote_addr

         #Save log file in a directory which has restrictions in place so no one can
         file = "restrictedfolder/logfile.txt"
         f = open(file, 'w+')

         #Notice how we user the userID instead of the actual username in order to prevent the integrity of these usernames
-            f.write(date + str(userId) + error + value + threat + "Ip : " + str(ip))
+        f.write(date + str(userId) + message + value + threat + "Ip : " + str(ip))
         f.close()

     class Counter(db.Model):

         __tablename__ = "counter"
         count = db.Column(db.Integer, nullable=False)
         blocker = db.Column(db.Integer, nullable=False)
         userID = db.Column('userID', db.Integer, db.ForeignKey('users.user_id'), primary_key=True)

         def __init__(self, count, blocker, userID):
             self.count = count
             self.blocker = blocker
             self.userID = userID

         def increment(self, count):
             self.count+= count
             self.blocker+= count

             if self.counter >= 3:
                 setLog(self.userId,"The users session was terminated", "SUCCESS", datetime.utcnow(), "NULL")
                 #After the counter has terminated a session he should be set to zero again
                 self.count = 0
                 #Log that the users sessions have been terminated
                 logout()

             if self.blocker >= 12:
                 #If the blocker was bigger than 12 it means the user has made three strikes and his account should blocked
                 setLog(self.userId,"The users is denied access to system", "SUCCESS", datetime.utcnow(), "NULL") user = User.query.filter_by(id=self.userID).first()
                 user.status = 'Blocked'